cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter5.typ

   0, 0, 0, 0, 0, mu;
 ) $<eq:cubic_constant_matrix_definitive>

-Each of the new variables, has now the following restrictions:
+Each of the new variables, have now the following restrictions:

 $ Kappa > 0; a > 0; mu >0. $